yosemitebandit/vebsite/content/notes/learning-rust.md

 * [error handling](https://doc.rust-lang.org/book/error-handling.html)
   * `unwrap` gets the result of a computation and panics if there was a problem
   * both the `Option` and `Result` implement `unwrap`
-  * you'd typically ahve a function return an `Option` and then, in the caller, use `match` to handle the `Some` and `None` possibilities
+  * you'd typically have a function return an `Option` and then, in the caller, use `match` to handle the `Some` and `None` possibilities
   * in fact, `unwrap` does case analysis for you, and just panics on the `None` result
   * `map` is often used to handle the `None => None`, `Some(value) => Some(f(value))` boilerplate